<< Click to Display Table of Contents >> Content Security Policy definition |

 font-src * ‘self’ ‘unsafe-inline’ data:;

-Content Security Policy for widgets
+Content Security Policy for Widgets

-Content Security Policy for more than one resource
+Content Security Policy for Multiple Resources

 default-src http://127.0.0.1:2323 [http://www.yourorchestrator.com] 'self' data: blob:;